8base/Chat-application-using-GraphQL-Subscriptions-and-Vue/README.md

      */
     const { unsubscribe } = result.subscribe({
       /**
-       * Whenever an event is recieved, the result is passed
+       * Whenever an event is received, the result is passed
        * to the developer specified data callback.
        */
       next(result) {